GENI-NSF/geni-tools/README-omni.txt

 In the omni.call method:
  * argv is a list ala sys.argv
- * options is an optional optparse.Values structure, like you get from parser.parse_args
+ * options is an optional optparse.Values structure, like you get from parser.parse_args.
-   Use this to pre-set certain values, or allow your caller to get omni options from its commandline
+   Use this to pre-set certain values, or allow your caller to get omni options from its commandline.

  * The verbose option allows printing the command and summary, or suppressing it.